eanplatter/minimal-github-widgit/README.md

 Download the zipped folder and unzip it into your widgets folder.

 ## Username
-Be sure to change the `uname` variable from `"eanplatter"` to your github username.
+Be sure to change the `uname` variable from `"YOUR GITHUB USERNAME"` to your github username.

 ## Rotate
 To rotate go to the `index.coffee` file and change the `rotate` variable from 0 to whatever you want. `90` will get you the 90 degree look shown in the screenshot.